 And, as promised, they arrived in today’s mail.

-Kathleen explained that our previous rhizomes most likely rotted due to too much moisture in the soil after I moved them out to the garden.
+Kathleen explained that our previous tubers most likely rotted due to too much moisture in the soil after I moved them out to the garden.
 I planted them out with the third, which was in active growth, even though they had not yet sprouted any leaves.

 Big mistake.
 I should have given them more time to break dormancy in individual pots.